Clinical Corner

 The benefits are already clear:

 This is a great example of how simple, practical innovation can improve both staff experience and patient care.
-A big thank you to Rodney and the urban community team for piloting it.
+A big thank you to Rodney and the urban community team who are piloting it.

 Related Articles